Raisa Strom-Okimoto

-Raisa Strom-Okimoto (born October 25, 1997) is a retired American professional soccer player who most recently played as a forward for Kansas City in the National Women's Soccer League (NWSL).
+Raisa Strom-Okimoto (born October 25, 1997) is an American retired professional soccer player who most played as a forward for Utah Royals, Kansas City, and Portland Thorns in the National Women's Soccer League (NWSL).

+Club career

 Strom-Okimoto made her debut for Utah Royals as a substitute against Portland Thorns in June 2019.

 On July 2, 2021, Strom-Okimoto was named as a National Team Replacement player with the Thorns.